Andre Marrou: Presidential campaign

 Marrou announced his presidential campaign to LP News and launched it on November 7, 1990, with James A. Lewis as his campaign manager.
 He won the Libertarian presidential nomination for the 1992 presidential election at the national convention on August 31, 1991.
 He wanted a woman to serve as his vice-presidential running mate and favored Mary Ruwart, but she lost the nomination to Nancy Lord.

 Marrou spent $30,000 in New Hampshire during the 1992 primary.
 He won the Libertarian presidential primary without opposition, received 99 write-in votes in the Republican votes, and 70 write-in votes in the Democratic primary.
 He received more votes in Dixville Notch's midnight vote than the winners of the Republican and Democratic primaries.
 He also won the California and Nebraska primaries without opposition.

 Members of Marrou's campaign staff resign during the summer of 1992.
 Several of his former campaign staffers sought to have him removed as the party's presidential nominee because he had unpaid child support, could not enter Massachusetts without being arrested for outstanding contempt of court charges, claimed to have been married twice when it was in fact four times, investigated for campaign improprieties from his time in Alaska, was reportedly running up unpaid credit card bills in a campaign PAC's name without their approval, and was habitually months late in making his house payments.
 The national committee decided to take no action for fear it ruin the party's reputation.

 Marrou meant to participate in a debate in Richmond, Virginia, with Lenora Fulani and a representative for Lyndon LaRouche on October 15.
 However, he had a commitment in California and was instead represented by Steve Givot.

 Marrou wanted to accept matching funds as "it is a moral imperative that we reclaim looted tax money and use it to defend ourselves".
 However, he failed to qualify for the funds.
 He raised $824,168.00 and spent $830,840.00 during the campaign.
 He placed fourth in the election with 291,628 votes worth 0.28% of the popular vote.

 Personal life

 Marrou divorced four times.
 He had two sons and adopted one with a wife he divorced in 1971.
 He married Norma Segal, the former chair of the Libertarian Party of New York.
 His brother is American television news personality and Judge Chris Marrou.
+He was married to Eileen in the 1980s.